 More than 10 years after buying Campbellfield’s ex-Pipeworks Market for a store it never built, IKEA has sold it.

-The incoming owner, a local industrial developer, is planning a major business park.
+The incoming owner, Banco, is planning a major business park.

 The Mahoneys Road parcel was marketed with a nearby tract – all up 8.5 hectares.